-JUSTICE, CHARITY, SYMPATHY.

-"In the corrupted currents of this world,

-Offence's gilded hand may shove by justice;

-And oft't is seen the wicked prize itself

-Buys out the law; but't is not so above:

-There is no shuffling, there the action lies

-In his true nature; and we ourselves compell'd

-Even to the teeth and forehead of our faults

-To give in evidence."-Hamlet.
+JUSTICE.

+"In the corrupted currents of this world, Offence's gilded hand may shove by justice; And oft 'tis seen the wicked prize itself Buys out the law; but 'tis not so above; There is no shuffling, there the action lies In his true nature; and we ourselves compell'd Even to the teeth and forehead of our faults To give in evidence."

+-Hamlet.

-The grandly intuitive Shakspeare herein portrays King Claudius as realizing, while pricked by the stings of a guilty conscience, that, though earthly justice is symbolized by a blindfolded woman, who cannot see the scales wherein justice is to be weighed, in the spiritual courts all that obstructs the vision is to be removed; the clairvoyant sight pierces through all shams and delusions.
-There equity is not trammelled by precedent; rectitude in all things is demanded, and position, wealth nor arrogance can swerve from a direct line the undeviating course of Divine law.
+The grandly intuitive Shakspeare herein portrays King Claudius as realizing, while pricked by the stings of a guilty conscience, in the spiritual courts all that obstructs the vision is to be removed; the clairvoyant sight pierces through all shams and delusions.
+There equity is not trammeled by precedent; rectitude in all things is demanded, and position, wealth, nor arrogance can swerve from a direct line the undeviating course of Divine law.

-There we will be judged by the purity of our intentions, and this will be considered in connection with our actions, so frequently influenced by earthly environments,-over which we have limited and imperfect control,-that the exercise of our highest spiritual natures is cramped and restricted.
+There we will be judged by the purity of our intentions, and this will be considered in connection with our actions, so frequently influenced by earthly environments-over which we have limited and imperfect control-that the exercise of our highest spiritual natures is cramped and restricted.
 Then the man endowed with but one talent will not be judged by the same standard of justice as the one possessing ten.
 All that Infinite Justice demands of us is, that we make the best possible use of our one talent, not following the example of the envious man in the parable, and letting it lie dormant.
 There we will be judged by our own consciences; the only judge we will have to account to in the court of higher appeal.

-Until our consciences, through trial and discipline, are quickened and purified, so that all our acts and thoughts are in strict accordance with self-justice,-lacking which our foundations are built upon quick-sands,-there will be need of outside restraining influences to prevent our selfish passions and desires from working injustice to others.
-When we attain to higher conditions of development we become our own judges, and never come in contract with natural laws, which are always just-we are then a law unto ourselves.
+Until our consciences, through trial and discipline, are quickened and purified, so that all our acts and thoughts are in strict accordance with self-justice lacking which, our foundations are built upon quicksands-there will be need of outside restraining influences to prevent our selfish passions and desires from working injustice to others.
+When we attain to higher conditions of development we become our own judges, and never come in contact with natural laws, which are always just-we are then a law unto ourselves.
 The higher laws are never in conflict with justice, and they never demand submission to injustice.

 Human laws are frequently the enactments of despotic powers, and it is the duty of every man to protest against, and, if necessary to promote justice, to set such laws at defiance.
-We had the duty laid upon us at one time to practice in accordance with the higher law, in assisting to forcibly release a man from prison, where he was confined for inciting others to violate an infamous fugitive slave law; and at other times to assist slaves to escape from boudage to a land of freedom from slavery, and although guilty of violating human laws, our conscience will always commend us for those acts.
-We simply acted as an agent of justice; as Spencer says in the Faerie Queen:
+We had the duty laid upon us at one time to practice in accordance with the higher law, in assisting to forcibly release a man from prison, where he was confined for inciting others to violate an infamous fugitive slave law; and at others times to assist slaves to escape from bondage to a land of freedom from slavery, and although guilty of violating human laws, our conscience will always commend us for those acts.
+We simply acted as an agent of justice; as Spencer says in the "Faerie Queen":

-"It often falls, in course of common life, That right long time is overborne of wrong, Through avarice or power, or guile or strife, That weakens her, and makes her party strong: But justice, though her doom she do prolong, Yet at the last she will her own cause right."
+"It often falls, in course of common life, That right long time is overborne of wrong, Through avarice or power, or guile or strife, That weakens her, and makes her party strong: But justce, though her doom she do prolong, Yet at the last she will her own cause right."

-Her cause demands the championship of all lovers of freedom, of all admirers of such grandeur of soul as was manifested by him who bravely "died that others might live," and whose sympathetic messages have cheered us in hours of trial,-glorious old John Brown, "whose soul goes marching on" wherever help is needed.
+Her cause demands the championship of all lovers of freedom, of all admirers of such grandeur of soul as was manifested by him who bravely "died that others might live," and whose sympathetic messages have cheered us in hours of trial-glorious old John Brown, "whose soul goes marching on" wherever help is needed.